Timinator2000/PySkillz-Contributor-Manual/markdowns/07 - testing.md

-# Testing Your New Exercise
+# Step 6: Testing Your New Exercise

 Since your GitHub branch isn’t linked to the playground yet, you can only test your code locally using this simple two-step process.